bithive/esi-ruby/docs/MarketApi.md

 List open orders from a corporation

-List open market orders placed on behalf of a corporation  --- Alternate route: `/dev/corporations/{corporation_id}/orders/`  Alternate route: `/v2/corporations/{corporation_id}/orders/`  --- This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader
+List open market orders placed on behalf of a corporation  --- Alternate route: `/v2/corporations/{corporation_id}/orders/`  --- This route is cached for up to 1200 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Trader   --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/orders/)

 ### Example
 ```ruby